surge541/surge541/README.md

 ### Hiya 👋
-I'm Surge.
+I'm Ianto, or surge, depending on where you know me from.
 I'm a 16 year old 'developer' who works in primarily Java & Kotlin, with basic experience in Python.

 You can contact me on Discord - surge541